krystyna-Macleod/ecommerce-pattern-library/patterns/forms/README.md

 form:
   desc: |
     Always should be on white background and add basic button at the end of form.
+This form should be used at the beginning of the forms.
   width: 400

 list-form: